bensoer/kfp/README.md

 For the next steps it is assumed that the command `java` can be called from any location on the terminal.

-To setup 8005-fp-portforwarder do the following:
+To setup KFP do the following:

  1. Clone the Project / Download the Project
  2. `cd` into the root project directory